BenEmdon/CenteredCollectionView/README.md

 ## Contributing

+Have a suggestion?
 All contributions are welcome!
 If you make a pull request or an issue, you're likely to get a _swift_ response!

 ## Author